 Why COVID-19 should mean reevaluating mileage reimbursements

 This season of reduced in-person sales calls and meetings with clients is a good time to reevaluate the effectiveness of standard mileage reimbursement programs.
-Because many more workers will be in the low-mileage category even after travel restrictions are lifted, there's an increased likelihood that their vehicle expenses will not be fully covered by mileage reimbursements, even with the sharp decrease in gas prices.
+Because more workers than usual are in the low-mileage category, there's an increased likelihood that their vehicle expenses will not be fully covered by mileage reimbursements.

 A better approach is to pay a fixed monthly stipend for the predictable expenses of depreciation, insurance, taxes, and registration and a smaller mileage reimbursement rate to cover the expenses tied directly to business mileage.
 This way, whether an employee is making fewer trips than usual or as many trips as usual, their reimbursement will always match their expenses.